 Should I Call My Girlfriend Babe?
 7 Things To Consider Before You Start

 I hate pet names.
 First, I'm generally a grouch about sappy things.
 Second, pet names are often interchangeable with names we call little kids, like "sweetie," "honey," or the seasonally apropros "pumpkin," which feels a bit bizarre.
 Why are we calling our supposed equal the words we coo at chubby-cheeked babies?
 It's just not my jam.
 However, I'll admit that the first time a partner calls me a term of endearment, I get the warm fuzzies.
-If you're wondering, "When should I call my girlfriend babe?" you are for sure overthinking it, the same way I am overthinking the politics behind pet names.
+If you're wondering, "When should I call my girlfriend babe?" you are for sure overthinking it, the same way I am overthinking everything that goes into pet names.
 (It's not like you are wondering if you should call her the c-word, after all.)

 You can call your partner whatever name you want to, but pet names usually connote a decently serious or established relationship.
 Weirdly, I've referred to people I've dated more casually as "Older Dude" or "Jon Snow" to distance myself, while pet names and terms of endearment like "babe" definitely don't get said before a relationship talk is had.
 As with anything that can be placed on a relationship timeline, there is no right or wrong time to start using pet names.
 I can't tell you that three months is too late, or that two weeks is too soon, but I can tell you these seven things to think about before you start with the "babe, babe, babe... pass me the remote?"